West Bridgford Junior School

 Managing director Alistair Bow said: “We were delighted when Leonard Design asked us to join the project.
 As chairman of Nottingham Rugby Club, myself and the company have close ties with the local area and believe that physical education is incredibly important so we are confident the students will make great use of the pitch.”

-Steve Arnold, head teacher at West Bridgford Junior School, said: “We are all overjoyed with the support we have received from these local businesses and the community.
+Steve Arnold, the headteacher at West Bridgford Junior School, said: “We are all overjoyed with the support we have received from these local businesses and the community.
 Sporting activities not only promote physical health but also help to encourage the development of values such as teamwork so the students are going to really benefit from the new facility.